mondradiko/mdo-core/BUILDING.md

 to the mdo-core/include folder, name it json.

 *tracy* -
-Create a "Tracy" folder in mdo-core/include, set TRACY_ENABLE to true in CMake.
+Create a "Tracy" folder in mdo-core/include rather than root, set TRACY_ENABLE to true in CMake and be sure to clone the TracyC git directory into the mdo-core/include/tracy folder.

 ## mdo-cli
 Requires all the libraries in question and a mdo-core.lib reference.
 When mdo-core finishes building take the .lib file and place it in mdo-core/lib.